heshamabdelazim/hesham-github/README.md

 the output of that command (3 files changed)

-## git branch

-it gives you => main ..............ETC to see all branches in the local every branch has features, For example branch name called main or master

 ## git remote -v

 this gives you => origin https://github.com/heshamabdelazim/hesham-github.git
 origin is the remote name

+## git branch

+it gives you => main ..............ETC to see all branches in the local every branch has features, For example branch name called main or master

 ## git push origin main

 this command to push all files you (added) to your account on Git-hub but what is (origin) and (main)? they are like this (git push remoteName branchName)
 But you first write (git remote -v) then write (git branch) just to make sure you write right

+---

+# So what we had learn ?

+1. create your files
+2. git add your files
+3. git commit -m "we fixed the bug"
+4. git push origin main

+# some other commands like:

+- git status => every time to see what's up
+- git reset head fileName => this to unAdd the fileName you just added, you will remove it from the addition
+- git remote -v => this gives you origin and link
+- git branch => this to make you branch like main